DreamDesk2014/dreamtuner/README.md

 # DreamTuner

 This is DreamTuner, a NextJS app built with Firebase Studio.
-It translates your words, images, or video concepts into musical vibrations.
+It helps you Tune Anything Into Music With AI!

 To get started, take a look at src/app/page.tsx.